eze-kiel/tries/content/posts/escaping-containers-for-fun-and-nonprofit.md

 As I said at the beginning of this section, this attack is more for demonstration purposes.
 In fact, there is nothing new here as we just do what I showed in the first part when I was talking about an easy way to get full access on an host using `docker`, except that this time wa did everything from another container using the API.

+---

+We just have scratched the surface of what we can do with Docker.
+In reality, there is  a lot more way of hacking with Docker, from inside and outside a container, and old CVEs to play with !

 Happy hacking ! 👾

 [^1]: https://blog.trailofbits.com/2019/07/19/understanding-docker-container-escapes/